King handily wins GOP primary for 17th District, will face Democrat Sorensen on Nov. 8

 Republican Esther Joy King and Democrat Eric Sorensen will face off in November in what will be a closely watched race for Illinois’ 17th Congressional District.

-AP declared the winners around 10:15 p.m.
-Tuesday, with about two-thirds of the votes counted.
+The Associated Press picked the winner of the GOP primary around 9:30 p.m., and the Democrats’ race around 10:15 p.m., with about two-thirds of the votes counted.

 In a statement released on Twitter, King, an East Moline attorney, thanked her supporters and called it “the honor of my lifetime to run to represent the people of this district.

-“We have a major fight ahead of us – a fight to ensure that people can fill their gas tanks and grocery carts without dipping into their rent money or retirement savings.”
+“We have a major fight ahead of us – a fight to ensure that people can fill their gas tanks and grocery carts without dipping into their rent money or retirement savings,” she wrote.

 King defeated fellow East Moline resident and insurance broker Charles Helmick Jr.

+“From the first day, this campaign has been built on three pillars: trust, science, and communication,” he added on his Facebook page.
+“Talking with voters across the district, they agree, we need more science and less politics in their next representative.”

 Should he also win on Nov.
-8, Sorensen, a longtime TV meterorologist before retiring to run for this office, would be the state’s first openly gay Congressional member.
+8, Sorensen, a longtime TV meteorologist before retiring to run for this office, would be the state’s first openly gay Congressional member.

 It will be one of the most hotly contested races nationwide, as the GOP pushes to regain a majority in the U.S. House.